JKTKops/Write-You-a-Haskell-2/Chapter 8/Chapter 8 - Design of ProtoHaskell.md

 <h4> Parser </h4>

-We'll use Alex for lexing and then a normal Parsec parse, with a custom user-state extension for indentation-sensitive parsing.
+We'll use Alex for lexing and then a normal Parsec parser, with a custom user-state extension for indentation-sensitive parsing.

 We _won't_ add operator context sensitivity to the parser.
 We'll do this the "right way," by parsing all operators with a default precedence and associativity.
 After parsing, we collect the "true" fixity information and correct the AST.
 GHC follows this pattern (and this is why errors about orphan fixity declarations don't go with errors about operators not being in scope).